hn00lea7-del/alena/replit.md

 **Custom Components**:
 - `Particles.tsx`: Canvas-based floating pink particle animation system
 - `Navigation.tsx`: Fixed top navigation with active state indicators
-- `LovePopup.tsx`: Interactive popup with confetti effects and localStorage persistence
+- `LovePopup.tsx`: Interactive "Do You Love Me?" popup with playful moving behavior - entire box relocates when user tries to click "No", with confetti effects on "Yes" and localStorage persistence

 ### Backend Architecture
 **Framework**: Express.js with TypeScript